Tutorial: Agent Collaboration

 - Init file importance - The foundation of agent context

-- Plugin loading - On-demand capability extension
+- Shard loading - On-demand capability extension

 - Convention documentation - Teaching agents your preferences